KSlater14/Interactive-Tandem-Mass-Spectrometry-App-/README.md

 This project is licensed under the MIT License- see the [LICENSE](https://github.com/KSlater14/Interactive-Tandem-Mass-Spectrometry-App-/blob/main/__init__.py) file for details.

 ## Acknowledgments
-Jedd Bellamy-Carter for his contribution to the app.
+Thank you to Jedd Bellamy-Carter for his contribution to the app.
 Bokeh for interactive plotting.
 Streamlit for building the web app interface.
 Pyteomics for handling mass spectrometry data.